 Our college kids.
-We love them, we miss them — and then, when they come home for school breaks… we are ready to kill them.
+We love them, we miss them — and then, when they come home for school breaks… they make us wonder when spring semester will begin again.
 At Grown and Flown, we have explored life through these tumultuous years as we help our kids ready themselves for the adult world.

 Here are some things to remember:

 1. College kids love us but they love their friends too

 Don’t be hurt when they give you the hello and goodbye and head straight out the door to see their old high school buddies.